grmirand4/grmirand4/README.md

 ### 👨‍💻 Experience

 - **UFBA - Federal University of Bahia** | Master's Researcher | Aug 2024 - Present
+  - Active member of the [J-PAS collaboration](https://www.j-pas.org/), contributing to the Data Validation team.
-  - Developing Machine Learning tools for the J-PAS collaboration, focusing on the study of galaxy identification.
+  - Currently developing Machine Learning tools for star-galaxy classification.

 - **UFBA's Planetarium and Observatory** | Planetarist | May 2024 - Present
   - Conducted educational presentations on Astronomy, engaging hundreds of attendees in each session.